 Sharon asked about the skies, so they lit the final frame of the movie to the clouds in 3D.
 The effects team would only do that for the storm clouds.
 Rest of the shots drifting, clouds paint team.
 They would work back and forth to figure out composition and lighting.
 Sharon wanted everything to be lit.
 To have big effect shots.
 They would research types of clouds, types, shapes.
 They would use the library of clouds in Northern Idaho.
 They had to do tests with the effects software when composing the clouds to make it one cohesive frame.
 The lighting team had full control over the lighting.
 They also used the Red Canyon USGS data for the effects put on the vegetation.
 They also would compose the shot based on the painting they got from Sharon.
 They could change the time of day to get the lighting that they wanted.
 The painter would have to change things for the time of day and have full range while doing so.
 Google Earth was used so they could look at the three-dimensional terrain.
 When Arlo was stuck on the beach and has to climb up the cliff, Pete wanted to see the terrain for miles upon miles.
 The terrain is so hilly they get miles and miles of depth.
 So they had to do more extensive testing of more trees, make Spot look tiny, and also scale Arlo to see the scale of the world, then Pete for decide.
 Also how it would work for lighting.
 Then they started designing the foregrounds, which was very interesting.
 From the storyboards, Arlo arrives on the beach that he has to move through the terrain.
 They had to embellish the foreground with pebbles, cliffs and so on.

-The crew also had to pull the cliffs in and make them steeper, to give textural quality with colors, rocks, bushes and debris that had washed up on the beach.
+The crew also had to pull the cliffs in and make them steeper, to give textural quality with colors, rocks, bushes, and debris that had washed up on the beach.
 Set dresser teams had to add more trees, dozens of miles of landscape.
 You see Arlo exhausted walking up the hill and looking down the river to see how far he has to walk.
-Pete used a photo from the Grand Tetons and wanted the grassy terrain, cottonwoods etc. The art team would go through all of the pictures to see the different vegetation.
+Pete used a photo from the Grand Tetons and wanted the grassy terrain, cottonwoods, etc. The art team would go through all of the pictures to see the different vegetation.
 The Ponderosa Pine would look right and different enough of each other, how the cottonwoods would grow differently in groups.
 The winds into the tree, a still tree, wind gusts in the trees.
 They also had to show a calm day, scary day, how much wind to use to tell what kind of emotion tell the story.
-The Aspen Forrest, sage brush and other bushes.
+The Aspen Forrest, sagebrush and other bushes.
 It was important to get a sense of scale that Spot is three foot tall vs Arlo is eighteen feet tall.
 Like the tiny weeds, buttercups which would also tell how big Spot looked thrown off by the vegetation.

 If they are ok using the background terrain.
 Then they can.
 Future films that have lots of terrain use the same technology.
-They have used the USGS a couple times like in Cars 2 and Mt Fugi as a basis.
+They have used the USGS a couple of times like in Cars 2 and Mt Fuji as a basis.
 In UP they used it for a few scenes for modeling.

 Effects Supervisor Jon Reisch

 Jon Reisch is the Effects Supervisor for The Good Dinosaur.
-They are responsible for the rain, fire, smoke, dust and debris.
+They are responsible for the rain, fire, smoke, dust, and debris.
 They are also in charge of the storm sequences and the huge challenge, the water.
-They want to provide connection to their CG world and the CG characters.
+They want to provide a connection to their CG world and the CG characters.
 They wanted to give a sense of tangibility.
 They want the audience to have an emotional connection with believable interaction.
 They used these effects to heighten the drama, the feelings.
 Rain and lightning flash to heighten some of the visual characteristics.

-They had 31 effects artist which is two times as many as the normally have.
+They had 31 effects artist which is two times as many as they normally have.
 What makes The Good Dinosaur different for them was the journey through nature.
 Peter said it couldn’t feel like a walk in a park.
 The effects played a big role in playing in nature.
 They needed to make Arlo feel dwarfed even though he is 18ft tall and make him feel small.
 He is going to have to go miles and miles to get back, so they must show his struggle.

 The story needed 900 shots, which is twice as many as normal.
 Their biggest challenge was the river.
 They were